Arran hydro-electric schemes

-There are several hydro-electric schemes on the Isle of Arran, an island in the Firth of Clyde, Scotland.
-Most of them were installed during the early 21st century, but one is considerably older.
+There are four hydro-electric schemes on the Isle of Arran, an island in the Firth of Clyde, Scotland.
+Three were installed during the early 21st century, but the first on the island was installed in 1909.

 Electricity supply

 Brodick Castle was the first residence on the Isle of Arran to benefit from an electricity supply, when the owners installed a private turbine in 1909.
 The next development was the creation of the Arran Power and Light Company which began operating in 1933, initially supplying just the village of Brodick.
 Following the creation of the North of Scotland Hydro-Electric Board in 1943, they became responsible for electricity supply on the island in the early 1950s, and this resulted in the price paid by consumers dropping significantly, from 7.86 pence per unit to 1.80 pence per unit.
 The number of people using electricity rose rapidly, from 577 consumers prior to the Board taking over to 1,643 by April 1952.

 Although the National Grid was developed from 1926 to supply consumers on the mainland of Britain, connections to the islands did not occur until much later.
 Arran is connected to it by two submarine cables that run across the Kilbrannan Sound from Carradale on the Kintyre Peninsula to Balliekine on the west coast of Arran.
 They are known as the north cable and south cable, as they follow different routes between the places where they reach land, and both operate at 33kV.
 The north cable, which was installed in 1993, was found to be in a poor condition when it was inspected in 2017, and plans were drawn up to replace the 4.3 mi link during 2021.
 At that time, it was owned and operated by Scottish Hydro-Electric Power Distribution.